jundalisay/spblist/content/en/research/descartes/world/chapter-05.md

 "Heat", "cold", "moistness", and "dryness"* are all accounted for by these 3 Elements through the motion, size, shape, and arrangement of their particles.

-> *Superphysics Note: In Superphysics, heat and cold are from the Fire-aether.
-Wet and dry are from the mix of the 3 Elements.
+{{< n n="In Superphysics, heat and cold are from the Fire-aether.
+Wet and dry are from the mix of the 3 Elements." >}}

 <!-- I do not use the qualities called  as do the philosophers. <!-- I shall say to you that these qualities appear to me to be themselves in need of explanation. -->